The Day We Danced In The Kitchen

-I could smell the coffee she and my husband were drinking, hear the birds in the yard and the old music on the radio, and feel my heart breaking even as it rejoiced that we had one more day together before we would say goodbye for the very last time.
+I could smell the coffee she and my husband were drinking, hear the birds in the yard and the scratchy sound of music from an era long gone on the radio.
 As I got up to refill my glass of water, my husband stood up and grabbed me.
 He began a silly dance to an old big band song that had come on.

 Marry the Man that Will Dance with You in the Kitchen